At a Glance

 ✨Tip Number 1

 Network with other educators in the London borough of Westminster.
-Attend local teaching events or workshops to meet fellow teachers and school leaders who might provide insights or even recommend you for the position.
+Attend local teaching events or workshops to connect with fellow teachers and school leaders who might have insights or recommendations about the position.

 ✨Tip Number 2

 Showcase your passion for Graphics by creating a portfolio of your work.
-Include lesson plans, student projects, and any innovative teaching methods you've used.
-This will demonstrate your creativity and commitment to the subject.
+Include examples of student projects, innovative lesson plans, and any extracurricular activities you've led that highlight your creativity and dedication.

 ✨Tip Number 3

 Research the specific school you're applying to.
-Understand their ethos, values, and any recent initiatives they've undertaken in the arts.
-Tailoring your approach to align with their vision can make a strong impression.
+Familiarise yourself with their ethos, values, and any recent initiatives they've undertaken in the Graphics department.
+This will help you tailor your approach and demonstrate your genuine interest.

 ✨Tip Number 4